-Imagine having the time to make the comforting food that brings you praise from your family and friends.
-The food that leaves everyone scraping the pan and asking you for more.
+Imagine having the time to make more wholesome food that brings you praise from your family and friends.
+The food that leaves everyone scraping the pan and asking you for more–and it didn’t come from a box or a drive through.
 And the best part?
 You did it with simple, easy to find ingredients that only took a few minutes to put together.
 Yes, it really is possible

 About Rachel, and the pumpkin cookies that shaped this blog